copev313/copev313/README.md

 🌱 **I’m currently learning ...**
-- how to add S3 Buckets intergration into a Flask application.
+- how to integrate S3 Buckets into a Flask application.
 - the ins and outs of Machine Learning using data pipelines.
 - parallel programming with Python's Dask to deal with large datasets.